pablobrand/USMiningFarm/README.md

 The Material-UI setup is already configured for server-side rendering according from their [Next.js Example (modification of _document.js and _app.js)](https://github.com/mui-org/material-ui/tree/master/examples/nextjs).

 The MatUI components can be applied directly as SSR concerns is already configured.

+## Components
+All UI components are under "components" folder.

+## Functions
+Necessary state management store, custom contexts, custom hooks, and other utilities are under "functions" folder.